PierreKieffer/mongoStream/README.md

   <img src="logo.png">
 </p>

-mongoStream is a simple mongodb streaming service implemented in go based on mongodb change streams feature.
+mongoStream is a mongodb streaming service based on mongodb change streams feature.

 The service allows to launch asynchronous streams in parallel.